 A laser printer is a printing device that uses an electrostatic process to form an image on paper out of toner.

 Laser printers get their name since they use a class 1 laser during the exposure step.

 While inkjet printers use ink a laser printer uses toner.
 A laser printer uses electrical charges to attract toner onto the paper.

 Laser printers and photocopiers use the same process to form an image on paper.
 Color and B & W printers use the same process and duplicate it for each color.

 - Erase or conditioning

-Electrophotography was originally known as the Xerographic process since Xerox was the first to use it commercially.
+Electrophotography was originally known as the Xerographic process since Xerox initially used it first commercially.
 The original process used a lamp and mirrors to expose an original.
 This analog step has been upgraded to a digital process, typically involving a laser unit or occasionally a LED unit.